 Gas Industry Co monitors performance measures and reports on them on a regular basis.
 The purpose of these measures is to track the performance of the Gas (Switching Arrangements) Rules 2008 (the Switching Rules), the Gas (Downstream Reconciliation) Rules 2009 (the Reconciliation Rules), and the Gas Governance (Critical Contingency Management) Regulations 2008 (CCM Regulations), both in terms of activity related to these statutes and the competitive outcomes that they foster.
 The Report also tracks transmission balancing actions, as a means of informing Gas Industry Co's work on this issue.

-The latest Performance Measures Quarterly Report can be found below while all previous Reports can be found in Background.
+The current year's Performance Measures Quarterly Reports can be found below while the previous years' Reports can be found in Background.

-- About 84% of customer switches are completed within three business days; 97 percent are completed within seven business days.
+- Over 75 percent of consumer switches are completed within three business days; 97 percent are completed within seven business days.

-- Over 99% of gas customers are connected to a gate where seven or more retailers trade, suggesting that the gas retail sector is generally competitive throughout the North Island.
+- Over 99.8 percent of gas customers are connected to a gate where seven or more retailers trade, suggesting that the gas retail sector is generally competitive throughout the North Island.

-- Average annual unaccounted-for gas (UFG) over the past year stands at about 1.0% (compared with about 2% in 2009).
+- Average annual unaccounted-for gas (UFG) over the past year stands at about 1.1 percent (compared with about 2 percent in 2009).

 - Genesis is the largest retailer by customer share.
 Nova has the largest share of commercial and industrial customers.

-- Vector Gas and Nova Energy are the largest retailers by volume market share.
+- Nova is the largest retailer by volume market share.